Why Oxbridge? A question that makes Oxford and Cambridge applicants worried each year.

-1. Teaching system
+1. Oxbridge Teaching Systems

-2. College system
+2. Oxbridge College System

-The colleges also offer a ready-made network of friends and support from their own college, although undergraduates are free to spend as much in and out of their college as they wish.
+The colleges also offer a ready-made network of friends and support, although undergraduates are free to spend as much time in and out of their college as they wish.
 There are also informal competitions held between colleges throughout the year, such as sports contests, which again offers a good social side to work and studying and a chance to get to know new people.

-3. Support system
+3. Oxbridge Support systems

 Each college, as well as the university itself, has an efficient support system.
-Whilst many do not feel the need to use it, the intensity of the terms and nature of university life mean that some students will take advantage of the system during their time at Oxford and Cambridge.
+Whilst many do not feel the need to use it, the intensity of the terms and nature of university life means that some students will take advantage of the system during their time at Oxford and Cambridge.

 Students are encouraged to talk to members of staff such as their personal tutors, the college nurse or lecturers about academic or personal matters, and regular welfare and academic meetings are often arranged with students and their tutors each term.

-4. Extra-curricular activities
+4. Oxbridge Extra-curricular activities

-The hobbies available to students are not only good for de-stressing and extra socialising, but also mean that good-value entertainment is never far away.
+The hobbies available to students are excellent for necessary de-stressing and extra socialising, good-value entertainment is also never far away.
 There are always student concerts or theatre productions happening that are worth going to, whether to support a friend in the cast or to enjoy a reasonably-priced night out.

-7. History and culture
+7. Oxbridge history and culture

-8. Value for money
+8. Oxbridge Value for Money

 Although the rise in tuition fees has been a concern in recent years, Oxford and Cambridge both give a lot of financial support to their undergraduates.
-Student bursaries are offered where needed, and these cover the majority, if not all, of living expenses.
+Student bursaries are offered where needed and these cover the majority, if not all, of living expenses.
 College grants are also given to students who want to travel, study or do some work experience outside of term time.